 Even a car at the back of the grid is worth approximately £1.8 million in material costs

-Figures from the Caterham team show that even a car at the back of the grid is worth approximately £1.8 million in material costs and that’s without an engine.
+So, how much do Formula 1 car parts cost?
+Figures from the Caterham team show that even an F1 car at the back of the grid is worth approximately £1.8 million in material costs and that’s without factoring in an F1 engine cost.
 The cost of the chassis alone is £1 million, followed by the floor at around £300,000.
 A single suspension strut can cost upwards of £10,000.

-The cost is not just driven by the parts being made from high-tech carbon fibre, but also because of the tight window for manufacturing them.
+The cost is not just driven by the Formula 1 auto parts being made from high-tech carbon fibre, but also because of the tight window for manufacturing them.
 F1 teams rely on what are known as rapid prototype machines which cut carbon-fibre parts with a laser from computer designs.
-This allows new parts to be designed and manufactured over the few days between races in a bid to boost performance.
+This allows new Formula 1 car parts to be designed and manufactured over the few days between races in a bid to boost performance.